-Music class, brought to you by Miss D, at St. Thomas the Apostle school is full of interaction, engagement, and excitement throughout grade K-8.
+Music class is full of interaction, engagement, and excitement throughout grade K-8.
 We learn about musical topics such as basic and more difficult rhythms, reading our notes on the staff, steps and skips, music history, world music, parody and protest music, the Rock and Roll Hall of Fame, the orchestra, music technology, play writing, tempo and dynamics, ostinato, timbre, and even more!
 Throughout grades K-8, the students receive an extremely well-rounded music curriculum in which we sing, dance, and play pitched and non-pitched percussion instruments.
 Keeping the music curriculum relevant and engaging is one of my top priorities so that the students can cultivate a strong love of music!

 At the primary levels coordination, rules of activities and collaboration as a group are emphasized.
 Various team activities and sports are taught to middle and upper level grades.
 The aim of physical education is to: